 A big reason seniors eventually stop living independently is concern for their well-being in the event of a disabling accident or health event, especially when no one else is around.
 This is the I’ve-fallen-and-I-can’t-get-up problem made famous by Life Alert television commercials in the late 1980s and early ’90s, and it’s a very real issue.
 Decades ago, Life Alert pointed out something important: knowing about a health event is only half of the solution; the other half is getting someone the care they need, either where they are or at a hospital.

-What if a device could both monitor a senior and then also transport them immediately in the event of an emergency?
+What if a device could monitor a senior and also transport them immediately in an emergency?

 So, our increasingly smart devices still aren’t a full fix for this problem.
 But what if a device could both monitor a senior and then also transport them immediately in the event of an emergency?
 An autonomous vehicle equipped with health sensors built into its environment could do just that.
 In the future, an autonomous RV-like vehicle, or autonomous car, could continuously–and unobtrusively–monitor the real-time health metrics of an older citizen, and even proactively suggest adjustments in diet, sleep, exercise, and other behaviors to enhance overall mental and physical well-being.
 And, in the event of an emergency, the vehicle would communicate directly with ERs and primary care physicians, summon help, or just beeline it to the hospital while transmitting its owner’s medical data in transit.
 This is a new model of senior care, somewhere between assisted and independent living.